afronski/presentations/done/zeromq-in-nodejs@berlinjs/slides.md

 # ZeroMQ - Payload and Security

-- *TODO*: Liberal - payload format is up to you (e.g. edn, Thirft, Protocol Buffers, plain-text, JSON).
+- *Payload* format is up to you.
+  - You need to handle it on your side.

-- *TODO*: Liberal - security is up to you (from NONE to TRY-TO-CRACK-THIS), but there are implementation available.
+- *Security* is up to you.
+  - There are implementations available inside *ZeroMQ*.

 ???

+- *ZeroMQ* employs *UNIX* philosophy and focuses on the *socket*, *messaging* and *protocols*.
+  - Anything besides that you need to handle on your side.
+- Good or bad?
+  - It is an advantage - because no one forces you to use something you don't want or need.
+  - It can be a drawback - because you need to handle it by yourself.
+- In most use cases, you already know what to do with this two things.
+  - In our case we need to deal with a proprietary format.
+  - And our network environment was a trusted LAN.

 ---

 # ZeroMQ - Interoperability

+- It is *easy*!
-- *TODO*: Unified pattern language.
+  - Unified pattern language.
-- *TODO*: Unified abstractions.
+  - Unified abstractions.

-- *TODO*: Similar libraries, behaviors.
-- *TODO*: Unified protocol implementation across languages.
+- Unified protocol implementation across programming languages.
+- *Protocols* are well defined and backward compatible.

+- Similar *API* and *behaviour* in provided client libraries.

 ???

-- Library solves one of the main problems related with interop.
+- ZeroMQ are solving multiple problems related with interoperability.
   - It provides a unified protocol implementations across programming languages.
   - In the example code we have cooperation between *Erlang* and *Node.js*.
     - Thanks to the common abstractions and unified view, it is easy to glue them together.
+    - It is also easier to think with and reason about building blocks.
+  - You have got backward compatibility handled at the protocol level.
+    - As well - corner cases and differences related with platforms, *OS* and programming languages.
-- In other words: you can finally choose a language as a tool, without any worries that it will slow you down.
+- In other words - you can finally choose a programming language as a tool, without any worries that it will slow you down.
+  - Communication patterns are handled by the library.
+  - Even when you design your services separately, you are sharing common thinking, ideas and building blocks in whole system.

 ---